-The Group operates through wholly owned subsidiaries in the UK, US and China, as well as being a partner in a Joint Venture in China.
+The Group operates through wholly owned subsidiaries in the UK and the US as well as being a partner in a Joint Venture in China.
 As a result of international expansion in these jurisdictions, new risks have been presented.
-Senior management have responded by making frequent visits overseas in order to mitigate and control those risks.
+Senior management has responded by making frequent visits overseas in order to mitigate and control those risks.